-In Canada, DO NOT INSTALL THIS APPLIANCE IN AN ALCOVE or FIREPLACE.
+In Canada, DO NOT INSTALL THIS APPLIANCE IN AN ALCOVE.
 In USA, please adhere to minimum safe clearance dimensions.
+In both Canada and USA, DO NOT INSTALL IN ANY FIREPLACE.

 ELECTRICAL CONNECTION

 Your Blaze King fan kit is equipped with a three-prong (grounded) plug to decrease shock hazard.
 This plug should be inserted directly into a properly grounded, three hole receptacle.
 DO NOT CUT OR REMOVE THE GROUNDING PRONG FROM THIS PLUG.
 DO NOT ROUTE THE POWER CORD IN FRONT OF OR UNDER THE APPLIANCE.